Welcome to our Governors Page

-I have lived in Wetherby for most of my life and have 1 child at Crossley Street.
-I was elected to the governing body in 2015 and sit on the H&S and buildings committee.
-I am also Secretary of the Friends of Crossley Street.
+I have lived in Wetherby for most of my life and have 1 child at Crossley Street and 1 at Wetherby High School.
+I was elected to the governing body in 2015 and sit on the Finance & General Practices and H&S and Buildings committee.
+I have special responsibility for Attendance & GDPR.
+I am also Secretary of the Friends of Crossley Street (PTA).

 Viv Bryden – Parent Governor

 I have lived in Wetherby for eight years and our daughter has attended her primary phase of education very happily at Crossley Street.
 I have worked in education for 26 years teaching, predominantly in London in both mainstream and specialist settings.
 I now specialise in supporting schools to meet the needs of pupils with SEND in mainstream schools in Wakefield as an Advisory Teacher.
 I currently sit on the curriculum committee.

 Gillian Laverty – Staff Governor